giovannieverduin/giovannieverduin/README.md

 I run strategy and innovation inside a listed bank during the day.
 I build things at night.

 Bankers love talking about digital assets, yet most never opened a non custodial wallet.
 The crypto crowd has never read a regulation in their lives.
-I sit in both camps - and I build, which is the part nobody expects.
+I sit in both camps - and I'd rather build than talk about it.

 This profile is the build-in-public side of that.
 Real things, narrated honestly.
 Some of it works.
 Some of it is a prototype held together with intent.